-More popularly known then as the Nike TN or Tuned 1 for some older fans, the Air Max Plus with its original Hyperblue, Orange Tiger and Grey Shark colorways that soon followed were resurrected in the past years due to continued demand for these kicks.
+More popularly known then as the Nike TN or Tuned 1 for some older fans of the model, the Nike Air Max Plus with its original Hyperblue, Orange Tiger and Grey Shark colorways that soon followed were resurrected in the past years due to continued demand for these kicks.

-Designed by Sean McDowell, the initial design for the Air max plus was bold as the original Air cushioning system was combined with a Tuned Air system where individual pods offer runners high impact protection.
+Conceptualized by veteran shoe designer Sean McDowell, the initial design for the Air Max Plus was bold as the original Nike Air cushioning system.
+The air cushioning unit was combined with a Tuned Air system where individual pods offer runners high impact protection.

 - Individual Tuned pods paired with the full-length Max Air cushioning offers runners high-performance impact protection.

 - A longer than usual Swoosh logo accent can be found on the lateral side of the low-top sneaker.